Amos47/2400/Chapter 2.md

 [[Interested?](http://www.businessdictionary.com/definition/information-theory.html)]

-To really understand Shannon and Weaver (and a guy named Weiner), we need to look at little more deeply into the theory of information.
+To really understand Shannon and Weaver (and a guy named Weiner), we need to look a little more deeply into the theory of information.

 ### Entropy
 From another relatively old (1998) but still [excellent piece](http://www.sveiby.com/articles/Information.html), we find an introduction to the concept of _entropy_.

 “In the physical sciences the entropy associated with a situation is a measure of the degree of randomness.
 The second law of thermodynamics states that entropy always increases in the universe.
 High entropy equals high level of chaos.”

 Thus for decision making, entropy is the enemy.
-Entropy is _junk on the signal, static on the line,._ It thwarts our efforts to make sense of a data transmission  and to translate data into information.
-While entropy and chaos and superfluous data provide richness in terms of the volume of signal being sent, they are useless in the context of seeking pointed, surgical, targeted information to answer a specific question.
+Entropy is _junk on the signal or static on the line._ It thwarts our efforts to make sense of a data transmission  and to translate data into information.
+While entropy and chaos and superfluous data provide richness in terms of the **volume** of signal being sent, they are useless in the context of seeking pointed, surgical, targeted information to answer a specific question and to guide action.

 But this (rather dense – too much so to make it an [Interested?] link) article also raises some crucial points.
 Specifically that “The word information is derived from Latin _informare_ which means "give form to". […] Most people tend to think of information as disjointed little bundles of 'facts'.
 In the Oxford definition of the word it is connected both to knowledge and communication. […] The way the word information is used can refer to both 'facts' in themselves and the transmission of the facts.”